More Info In The 2024 FAQ

 OPEN RV/CAR CAMPING: Open car camping space is limited, so car campers must fill out the registration form.
 This reserves space for only your vehicle.
 If you want to sprawl out and set up structures like tents and pop-up canopies, please register as a theme camp.
 See the parking section for more information.

 PORT-O-POTTIES: Port-o-potties are provided.
 Please be respectful to your fellow participants and do your part to keep the potties clean and in working order.
 Do not put anything other than single-ply toilet paper in the potties.
 This means NO: two-ply toilet paper, cigarette butts, baby wipes, feminine hygiene items, condoms, food items, rubber chickens, $20 bills, buttcoins, or event radios (just to name a few things that DON’T belong there.)
 If you notice a problem with the potties or a participant abusing them, please report it to a Ranger or an LNT volunteer.
 If you bring extra toilet paper in case portos run out, be sure to bring/use single-ply instead of the standard double-ply.
 This is a request from the porto company to ensure that cleaning units are not clogged.
 Remember: “If it doesn’t come from your body, it doesn’t belong in the potty.”
+And don't forget to close the lid!

 SAFETY: Please prepare for rain, wind and other extreme weather.
 MOTHER NATURE IS UNPREDICTABLE, especially in Ohio in Fall.
 BE PREPARED FOR ANYTHING.
 The temperature can vary from humid and hot to cold and damp at night.
 Layer your clothing.
 Bring rain gear.
 Bag it in plastic to keep it dry.
 Stock up on mylar blankets, hot hands, a good sleeping bag, and whatever else you need to stay comfortable at night.
 Make sure tents, shade structures and EZ-Ups are properly staked down in case of high wind.
 Check on your tent when the weather changes.